Water quality and responsible sewage disposal

 Facilities

 With large numbers of registered vessels on our waterways, all river users must act responsibly to ensure a safe and healthy river environment is maintained so all users can enjoy the waterway.
-This is why we advocate that sewage waste should never be disposed of directly to the water course.
-All boaters should use the designated pump-out and chemical cassette disposal facilities located upon waterways, at either public facilities or within commercial boatyards and marinas.
-The Environment Agency provides facilities along our waterways, and many marinas have their own provision.
+This is why we advocate that sewage waste should never be disposed of directly into the water course.
+All boaters should use the designated pump-out and chemical cassette disposal facilities located upon our waterways, at either public facilities or within commercial boatyards and marinas.
+The Environment Agency provides some facilities along our waterways, and many marinas have their own provision.
 Any expansion of facilities or installation of new sites is currently beyond our available resources, and placement of new facilities would require careful planning if budgets allowed.

 Communications and Awareness